Semantic-Org/Semantic-UI-React/README.md

 ## How Can I Help?

 Our [CONTRIBUTING.md][1] is a step-by-step setup and development guide.
 It is meant to be read from top to bottom.
-Once you're up to speed, we have two areas of focus:

-### v1.0 Migrations

-Each issue includes more information on how you can help:
+Once you're up to speed, each issue here includes more information on how you can help:

-1. [Moving legacy component APIs to our v1 API][15]
-1. [Removing jQuery and SUI JS][11]
+### [v1.0 Migrations][15]

+Have a look at the task list on the issue to see where you can jump in.

+### [Missing Components][17]

 We're seeking component parity with Semantic UI, plus some addons.
 There is an issue for every missing component, labeled [`enhancement` `help wanted`][17].
 Just comment on the issue you'd like to take.